Fujifilm X-A5 vs X-H1

-Both the X-A5 and the X-H1 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the X-H1 does not have a direct predecessor.
+Both the X-A5 and the X-H1 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A5 or the Fujifilm X-H1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.